Serapieum-of-alex/pyramids/docs/dataset.rst

 crop
 ^^^^
-- `crop` method crops a raster using another raster (both rasters does not have to be aligned).
+- `crop` method crops a raster using another raster/polygon.

 Parameters
 """"""""""
-    src: [string/gdal.Dataset]
-        the raster you want to crop as a path or a gdal object mask : [string/gdal.Dataset]
-        the raster you want to use as a mask to crop other raster, the mask can be also a path or a gdal object. output_path : [string]
-        if you want to save the cropped raster directly to disk enter the value of the OutputPath as the path. save : [boolen]
+    mask: [Polygon GeoDataFrame/Dataset]
+            GeodataFrame with a polygon geometry, or a Dataset object.
+    touch: [bool]
+        To include the cells that touch the polygon not only those that lie entirely inside the polygon mask.
+        Default is True.
+    inplace: [bool]
-        True if you want to save the cropped raster directly to disk.
+        True to make the changes in place.

 Returns
 """""""
-    dst : [gdal.Dataset]
-        the cropped raster will be returned, if the save parameter was True, the cropped raster will also be saved to disk in the OutputPath directory.
+    Dataset:
+        Dataset object.

 .. code:: py